HazyInk/CPNT200-GroupProject/README.md

 - [Emily](https://github.com/Emilypearl91)
     - Job(s):
-    - Sveltekit App Design Quality
-      - Accessible fonts and contrast
-      - Responsive design
-      - Use of whitespace
-      - Visual hierarchy principles
-      - interactions (hover and click etc) are easy to follow and use
     - Sveltekit App Code Quality
       - Normal routes are used for landing pages (non dynamic)
       - Dynamic routes are used for posts